burgaslab/lab-pi/README.md

   **control the RPI from a web browser...**

   http://raspberrypi.local/control?pass=password&pin=21&type=timer&delay=3s

+  the RPI support avahi/bonjour so you can access it by its hostname: *raspberrypi.local*

   ```go

   // pass  - required - the password set when you started the server using -pp